cirrus-geo/cirrus-geo/docs/src/components/functions/process.md

 ## State Management

 The Process lambda also makes select updates the state table when workflows are claimed and started to prevent duplicate workflows running the same payload.
 Failure to trigger a step function execution is also logged in the state table.

+### CLI

+This lambda can be invoked using the included CLIrrus CLI tools to send a payload to the `Process` queue.